crossminer/CrossSim/README.md

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.1252866.svg)](https://doi.org/10.5281/zenodo.1252866)

-2. A paper submitted to the Software Quality Journal
+2. A paper that has been accepted for publication by Software Quality Journal

 <b>An Automated Approach to Assess the Similarity of GitHub Repositories</b>